smpita/days-bygone/heroes.md

 - Open these x10 at a time to guarantee at least one Purple tier hero.
 - B.C. events that occur every 5 rewinds is main source of tickets
 - These are very slow in the early game, but plentiful in the late game.
+- Gold tier heroes typically are the better but take many more catalysts and tickets to level, so do consider using low tier heroes.
+My best pushing team at day 4000 includes `Paul` evolved to `Saul`, `Hank` evolved to `Hank Soulbringer`, `Arthur` without his evolution, `Mikhail`, and `Roland`.
+- You'll likely want to upgrade all heroes for a hero only game mode that opens around day 4000, Fates Labyrinth so don't be afraid to level/use white/blue/purple tier heroes.

 ### Hero Growth